padelson/tl-dr2/README.md

 -   make sure it works lol
 -   comment code
 -   update bot quotes
--   ensure model is going as fast as it can

 ## shit we might play with
 -   QRNN: <https://github.com/icoxfog417/tensorflow_qrnn>